Alarmod/MRI_MedicalAnalysis/Tutorial.md

-# Information on preliminary preparation for installation of the ExtractYoloObjectsFromDICOM utility
+# Information on preliminary preparation for installation and using of the ExtractYoloObjectsFromDICOM utility
 Project configured for compilation in Visual Studio 2022 with v141 platform toolset.
 Application based on

 -- modificated Flann library: